cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 ~~~~

 The list command lists all the contents of a cloud directory.
 If the
-recursive option is specified, it will list the contents of all
+the recursive option is specified, it will list the contents of all
 sub-directories as well.

 .. code:: bash